 Mary-Ruth Mendel is a leading Speech Pathologist specialising in assisting people of all ages with literacy and learning difficulties through her private practice, The Speech Language & Literacy Centre.
 Mendel has spent over 30 years distilling international research on literacy and learning into effective teaching techniques that have led to highly successful and sought-after therapeutic practices.

 Kim Kelly is a mother of four with a background in business management.
-Kelly has dedicated more than 15 years to ensuring that children are given equal access to the literacy skills many Australians take for granted and is a tireless advocate of the power of literacy to transform lives.
+Kelly has dedicated almost 20 years to ensuring that children are given equal access to the literacy skills many Australians take for granted and is a tireless advocate of the power of literacy to transform lives.

-Television coverage of Mendel’s success with clients experiencing reading, writing and comprehension impairment led to an avalanche of phone calls, more than 3000, from distraught parents and community members wanting to help children, staff, family who were struggling to read at even the most basic level.
+Television coverage of Mendel’s success with clients experiencing reading, writing and comprehension impairment led to an avalanche of phone calls, more than 3000, from distraught parents and community members wanting to help children, staff and family who were struggling to read at even the most basic level.

 In response, Mendel and Kelly began their journey to establish a charity that could properly and equitably assist people in need of literacy support, and the Australian Literacy & Numeracy Foundation (ALNF) was born.
 It took several years for ALNF to receive tax-deductibility status, becoming the first literacy and numeracy foundation in Australia to do so.